baltzell/misc/README.md

   * Some was realized by using AI in forward track finding (but then negated by CVT improvements)
   * I'd guess at least 2x should be anticipated and not too difficult
   * This plays into the "pass2" conundrum
+* Simulations
   * Use real run numbers in GEMC
     * Simplifies CCDB bookkeeping/documention by stop relying on variations
     * Allows using RCDB/CCDB to programatically sample conditions, particularly luminosity for background merging
     * Switch to a global software geometry manager so all services are guaranteed to get the same geometry for all detectors
   * OSG
     * Generalize web submission to support software version combos
     * Move GEMC builds to CVMFS to streamline container maintainence and more flexible support for multiple software versions
     * Add support for run number ranges, see above
 * High Luminosity
   * uRWell
     * GEMC/CED eye candy